stephaneVercouillieBMID/slate/source/index.html.md

 - the SSL/TLS certificate used on the JWKSet HTTPS endpoint of the SP.

 ### Interact with itsme(r)
+The OpenID Connect protocol requires the use of multiple endpoints for authenticating users, and for requesting resources including tokens, user information, and public keys.

 To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration, including the URIs of the authorization, token, userinfo, and public-keys endpoints to interact with it.

 <aside class="success">The Discovery document for **itsme(r) ** service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>